BoboTiG/ebook-reader-dict/docs/ru/README.md

 # Russian Dictionary For Your eBook Reader

 > :construction:
->
+> :construction:
-> :construction: Any help is welcome to improve that dictionary.
+> Any help is welcome to improve that dictionary.
->
+> :construction:
 > :construction:

 **eBook Reader Dictionaries** is a collaborative project using the vast [Викисловаря](https://ru.wiktionary.org/) database to create a full dictionary, updated on a daily basis.